AlexWaygood/cpython/Doc/library/re.rst

 .. function:: fullmatch(pattern, string, flags=0)

-   If the whole *string* matches the regular expression *pattern*, return a corresponding :class:`~re.Match`.
+   If the whole *string* matches the regular expression *pattern*, return a corresponding :class:`~re.Match` instance.
 Return ``None`` if the string does not match the pattern; note that this is different from a zero-length match.

    .. versionadded:: 3.4